-There’s a reason why Thai is basically the most popular takeaway choice of all time, and that’s because there is a Thai dish for every occasion (no, we're not kidding).
+There’s a reason why Thai is basically the most popular takeaway choice of all time, and that’s because there is quite literally a Thai dish for every occasion.
 You’ve had a crap day at work and want some comfort food?
 Pad Thai.
 You want something interesting and delicious but can’t actually cook yourself?
 Massaman Curry.
 You’re on a pre-summer carb-free diet?
 Thai Beef Curry.
 You’re sick and need a pick me up?
 Tom Yum Soup.

-Whether you’re hitting up date night or ordering in for a night of Netflix and chill, we’ve scoped out Brisbane’s Brisbane Thai restaurants that serve up enough variety and flavor to suit all the moods.
+Whether you’re hitting up date night or ordering in for a night of Netflix, we’ve hand-picked Brisbane’s best Thai restaurants.
+It's the only list you'll ever need.

 Thai On High